HarryTheDevOpsGuy/mTracker/README.md

  - Get All Notification on your favourite slack channel.

 #### Prerequisite
-you need to slack token to configure mTracker. so first follow below link to create your slack token.
+you need slack token to configure mTracker. so first follow below link to create your slack token.
 ##### [Click to Create slack bot | slack token ](https://slack.com/intl/en-in/help/articles/115005265703-Create-a-bot-for-your-workspace)

 #### How To Install/Setup mTrack Script on ubuntu.
 We can install this script on any of linux system.

-### Install mTracker in Linux.
+### 1 ->  Install mTracker in Linux.
   ```bash
   # Download mtracker
   sudo curl -sL https://github.com/HarryTheDevOpsGuy/mTracker/raw/master/x86_64/mtracker -o /usr/bin/mtracker